jumal/docker-demo/README.md

 ## Scaling
 Create 3 instances of the web container

-`docker-compose scale web=3`
+`docker-compose scale web=3 && docker-compose up --force-recreate -d`

 List the running containers

 `docker-compose ps`

 ## Accessing the REST API
-Point your broweser to http://127.0.0.1
+Point your browser to http://127.0.0.1.

 *Note:* if using boot2docker, use the IP contained in the DOCKER_HOST environment variable.